Off Campus Housing Resources

 The Tenant Resource Center operates out of Madison, WI, and provides some excellent guides for the prospective renter.
 Please that while the service is available to all Wisconsin residents, some sections of the site apply only to Madison.

 The Tenant Resource Center’s Housing Mediation Service can mediate disputes between tenants and landlords, roommates, or neighbors.
-Visit their web site and click on “The Housing Mediation Service,” or use the phone number listed here.
+Visit the tenant resource center website and click on “The Housing Mediation Service,” or use the phone number listed here.

 Tenant Resource Center